kair98-boop/SFRT/ARCHITECTURE_PLAN.md

 ## Why this refactor exists

-The current `vhee_topas` codebase already has a real core model, but the reusable logic is spread across phase-specific scripts.
+The current `topas` codebase already has a real core model, but the reusable logic is spread across phase-specific scripts.
 The aim here is to
 separate: